-The most likely type of wart to find on your feet is a plantar wart, also known as a verruca.
-Plantar warts look like small calluses and typically develop on the toes and the bottom of your feet.
-They may not be too bothersome, but if they’re in a sensitive area or one that’s under pressure, they can start to hurt.
+Plantar warts or verruca look like small calluses and typically develop on the toes and the bottom of your feet.
+They may not be too bothersome, but if they’re in a sensitive area or on a weight-bearing surface they can be painful.

 There are ways to prevent infection and reduce its spread by: